ProbablePrime/vr-voting-server/README.md

 5. Run `npm run start` to run the server.
 6. Setup the Neos world, there are no instructions for this at the moment, stand by

-## Limits

-Users can vote ONCE in each category in each competition.
-If you have one competition and 3 categories that's a total of THREE votes.
-For example:

-The MMC Competition has 3 Categories, A,B,C and Prime wants to vote, He can only vote ONCE in A, ONCE in B, ONCE in C.

-## Results Storage

-Results are stored within: `results/<competition name.csv>`, it is formatted as a CSV file without headers.
-Before processing your results, COPY the file to another location.
-This server owns the file as it stands within this location and it will not tolerate extra columns, graphs, headers, tabs or anything else.
-COPY IT BEFORE MODIFICATION.

-Results are the following properties in order:

-1. competition name - e.g. MMC
-2. Competition category - e.g. avatar
-3. Vote Target - This is the item they are voting for.
-It is a World ID/Record ID.
-It does require some converting to turn into a world name but we wanted to be resilient to world name changes.
-Instructions on how to convert these into world names will be provided later
-4. Username - User's username
-5. User's UserId - This may be different from the username sometimes
-6. machineId - the Profile machine id of the Neos installation. this is not secret or used for anything security wise, it just identifies an installation of Neos.
-It is not a MAC Address.
-7. Registration date - The registration date of the user, this is public information on the Neos VR API
-8. Received Timestamp - when this vote was made in Neos
-9. Arrived Timestamp - When this vote was accepted by the server
-10. Session Id - the id of the session which this vote was made in

-Using the above results information there should be enough information to validate if a vote is trustworthy.

-## Vote State Storage

-Very Small SQLite Databases in `db/<competition>.db` store the vote state of each user in each category.
-I don't recommend looking in these files yourself but you can use an SQLite browser to do so.
-They record a simple boolean for each user's vote status in each competition.
-Its all automatic, don't touch it that much.

-You can clear a vote state using `deletePrime.js` this is currently hard coded to just Prime.
-It should stay that way.
-You shouldn't touch your vote system once votes start.

 ## Logging

 Logs are stored in logs/.
 A new file is made every hour(this should be each day but i don't know how right now).
 Logs contain a lot of information.
 Read them.
 Everything is automatic.

-## Accuracy

-Every effort has been made to make this voting system accurate but you MUST still assume each and every vote is not accurate.
-Check them.
-Does it look valid:

-- Is the user's registration date very close to the start of the competition, do a lot of users have the same registration date
-- Do the User Ids or Usernames look similar or obviously faked
-- Do a lot of votes for the same item occur at the same time
-- Are votes made quickly, as in do they come in at a high speed
-- Is the session id that's stored one of the valid session ids for the world.
-- Do log files exist for the time which the vote was stored.
-Do they look suspect?

 ## Common Questions